videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-14-temporally_coherent_person_matting_trained_on_fake-motion_dataset.md

 * To generate the probability map we used a pretrained DeepLabv3+ image-segmentation network from TorchVision

 ## Dataset
-We generated **fake-motion dataset** using annotated foreground images and background videos, fake-motion procedure:
-* We generate random optical-flow maps at three scales and use them to warp the input
+We generated a **fake-motion dataset** using annotated foreground images and background videos.
+The fake-motion procedure generates random optical-flow maps at three scales and uses them to warp the input foreground image and alpha mask to produce the foreground clip with the desired frame count.
+The figure below shows examples of generated clips.
-* We shift the person halfway out of a frame and back over the clip’s duration, with a probability of $$\frac{1}{3}$$

-The figure below demonstrates examples of generated clips.

 <div>
     <img src="/assets/img/papers/person-matting/fake_motion.JPG">
     <i> Top, middle, and bottom rows show final training clip, clip from the base fake-motion algorithm and fake-motion shift component’s effect respectively. </i>
 </div>

+To improve network resilience when a person partially leaves the video frame, we added to the optical flow a component that over the clip’s duration shifts the person halfway out of a frame and back, with a probability of $$\frac{1}{3}$$

 ## Comparison
 We conducted the **subjective evaluation** using [Subjectify.us](https://www.subjectify.us/).
 In total more than **32.000** pairwise selections were collected and used to fit a Bradley-Terry model.